-Given that TSC is a lifelong disease, the experts noted that the main goals of treatment include seizure reduction, and improved QoL, cognition, and behaviour, without side effects that worsen comorbidities.
-Other goals include prevention of SUDEP, reduction of caregiver burden, and greater independence for patients.
+Because TSC is a lifelong disease, the experts noted that the main goals of treatment include seizure reduction and improved QoL, cognition, and behaviour without side effects that worsen comorbidities.
+Other goals include prevention of SUDEP, reduction in caregiver burden, and greater independence for patients.

 Current pharmacological treatment for TSC-associated seizures includes ASMs, which the experts noted are generally directed at the specific types of seizure and is often age related.
-The experts highlighted that most patients present with infantile spasms, which are generally treated with first line vigabatrin followed by corticosteroids.
-Focal seizures are often treated with sodium channel blockers (e.g., carbamazepine, oxcarbazepine, eslicarbazepine, lamotrigine, phenytoin), whereas generalized seizures are often treated with broad-spectrum agents (e.g., valproate, clobazam, lamotrigine, topiramate, levetiracetam, brivaracetam).
-Treatments targeting the mTOR pathway such as everolimus and sirolumus are used to treat some of the tumors associated with TSC, however, there is controversy about whether they improve seizure frequency and neuropsychiatric comorbidities.
-Additionally, mTOR inhibitors require chronic use and have potential serious side effects that require close monitoring.
-Interruption of the use of mTOR inhibitors can lead to tumor regrowth or seizure worsening, and the long-term effects of mTOR inhibition on TSC are still uncertain.
-Despite many currently available ASMs, response is highly variable, and patients continue to suffer from severe and debilitating seizures.
-The clinical experts highlighted that cannabidiol does not address the underlying disease process any more than other conventional ASMs, however, the distinct mechanism of action of cannabidiol could be complementary to other ASMs.
-Current treatments are often associated with side effects including sedation, or liver toxicity that can worsen comorbidities such as those related to behavior and may require constant monitoring.
+The experts highlighted that most patients present with infantile spasms, which are generally treated with first-line vigabatrin followed by corticosteroids.
+Focal seizures are often treated with sodium channel blockers (e.g., carbamazepine, oxcarbazepine, eslicarbazepine, lamotrigine, phenytoin), whereas generalized seizures are often treated with broad-spectrum agents (e.g., valproate, clobazam, topiramate, levetiracetam, brivaracetam).
+Treatments targeting the mTOR pathway, such as everolimus and sirolimus, are used to treat some tumours associated with TSC; however, there is controversy about whether they improve seizure frequency and neuropsychiatric comorbidities.
+In addition, mTOR inhibitors require chronic use and have potential serious side effects that require close monitoring.
+Interruption of the use of mTOR inhibitors can lead to tumour regrowth or seizure worsening, and the long-term effects of mTOR inhibition on TSC are still uncertain.

+Despite many currently available ASMs, response is highly variable, and patients continue to have severe and debilitating seizures.
+The clinical experts highlighted that cannabidiol does not address the underlying disease process any more than other conventional ASMs; however, the distinct mechanism of action of cannabidiol could be complementary to other ASMs.
+Current treatments are often associated with side effects, including sedation or liver toxicity, that can worsen comorbidities such as those related to behaviour and may require constant monitoring.

-The clinical experts noted that patients with TSC-associated seizures most in need of intervention would be those whose seizures remain uncontrolled by their current therapies, or in patients with behavioural issues with their current treatments.
-The experts considered patients who most likely to benefit from cannabidiol are those with intellectual disabilities and developmental delays.
-Additionally, patients with neuropsychiatric comorbidities could also benefit from cannabidiol, as it may improve neuropsychiatric symptoms, while other available ASMs may worsen these symptoms.
-The experts also noted that these patients would be easily identifiable by clinicians based on the patients' seizures and comorbidities.
-The clinical experts emphasized that caution and monitoring should be taken in patients with history of depression and with liver disease, particularly for patients taking concomitant valproate.
-Additionally, dose adjustment may be required in patients who are taking concomitant clobazam and mTOR inhibitors due to the changing levels of desmethylclobazam and increased mTOR levels due to the administration of cannabidiol.
-Additionally, there is no established safety in pregnancy, which would be a consideration for patients of childbearing age.
+The clinical experts noted that patients with TSC-associated seizures who are most in need of intervention would be those whose seizures remain uncontrolled by their current therapies or those who have behavioural issues on their current treatments.
+The experts considered that the patients who would be most likely to benefit from cannabidiol are those with intellectual disabilities and developmental delays.
+Patients with neuropsychiatric comorbidities could also benefit from cannabidiol because it may improve neuropsychiatric symptoms, whereas other available ASMs may worsen these symptoms.
+The experts also noted that eligible patients would be easily identifiable by clinicians based on the patients' number and type of seizures as well as comorbidities.
+The clinical experts emphasized that caution and monitoring should be taken in treating patients with a history of depression or with liver disease, particularly for patients taking concomitant valproate.
+Dose adjustment may be required in patients who are taking concomitant clobazam and mTOR inhibitors because of the increased levels of desmethylclobazam and mTOR due to the administration of cannabidiol.
+In addition, the safety of cannabidiol in pregnancy has not been established, which would be a consideration for patients of childbearing age.